dnusca/the-events-calendar-shortcode/readme.txt

 3. Many settings you can use in the shortcode to change what details appear in the events listing

 == Upgrade Notice ==

+= 1.7.1 =
+* Fix for month option where there's an all-day event the first day of the next month
+* Fix for "There are no events" string not being translated automatically into other languages

 = 1.7 =
 * Adds structured data to the shortcode output (great for SEO and people finding your events)